apptainer/singularity-userdocs/definition_files.rst

 are passed to echo via a quoted array (``$@``) which ensures that all of the arguments are properly parsed by the executed command.
-The ``exec`` preceding the final ``echo`` command replaces the current entry in the process table (which originally was the call to Singularity).
+The ``exec`` preceding the final ``echo`` command replaces the current entry in the process table (which originally was the call to apptainer).
 Thus the runscript shell process ceases to exist, and only the process running within the container remains.

 Running the container built using this def file will yield the following: